Esther

 ESTHER

-The blue text is from the apocrypha and put in the proper order.
+The blue text is from the Septuagint (LXX) and put in the proper order.

 In the second year of the reign of Artaxerxes the great king, on the first day of Nisan, Mordecai the son of Jair, the son of Shimeia, the son of Kish, of the tribe of Benjamin, a Judahite dwelling in the city Shushan, a great man, serving in the king's palace, saw a vision.
 Now he was of the captivity which Nebuchadnezzar king of Babylon had carried captive from Jerusalem, with Jechoniah the king of Judah.